Antibiotics associated with long-term behavioural changesAug 01, 2017

-Increasingly, the gut has been shown to host a tonne of good bacteria and their role in our health is just coming to light in the recent years.
-One of these is how a dysbiosis can be linked to behavioral and mood issues.
+Increasingly, the gut has been shown to host a tonne of good bacteria and their role in our health is just coming to light in recent years.
+One of these is how dysbiosis can be linked to behavioral and mood issues.

 What can I do to lessen the negative effects of antibiotics?

 Take probiotics.
 It has been shown in this particular mice study to lessen the effects of antibiotics on the gut microbiome.

 Can probiotics be used to treat mental health conditions?